Qbizinc/qbiz-wiki/Architecture-Evaluations/Architecture-Solution-Constraints-and-Assumptions.md

 - Were there "nice to have" infrastucture pieces that were deprioritized due to constraints like cost?
 - Are there specific bottlenecks to this architecture that will need to be closely monitored?
   - I.e. Is the limiting factor CPU or IOPs?
 Network bandwith or number of concurrent queries?
-- Will this architecture be provisioned automatically via tools like Terraform, or
+- Will this architecture be provisioned automatically via tools like Terraform, or will it be provisioned automatically?